 The University takes seriously reports of protected-class harm.
-The University's Office of Institutional Equity is tasked with investigating and adjudicating any allegations of protectedclass harm in accordance with the University's Discrimination, Harassment, and Retaliation Policy and accompanying Grievance Procedures.
-The procedures for allegations of violations of the University's Discrimination, Harassment, and Retaliation Policy can be found in section 440.00 of this Code.
+The University's Campus Civil Rights is tasked with investigating and adjudicating any allegations of protected-class harm in accordance with the University's Discrimination, Harassment, and Retaliation Policy and accompanying Grievance Procedures.
+The procedures for allegations of violations of the University's Discrimination, Harassment, and Retaliation Policy can be found in section 440.00 of the Code of Student Conduct.

-Allegations of prohibited conduct defined in the Discrimination, Harassment, and Retaliation Policy that are outside of the jurisdiction of that policy may still be adjudicated under the Code of Student Conduct.
-The procedures for allegations of discrimination, harassment, and retaliation which will be adjudicated under the Code of Student Conduct can be found starting in section 450.00 of this Code.
+Allegations of prohibited conduct defined in the Discrimination, Harassment, and harassment, and retaliation which will be adjudicated under the Code of Student Conduct can be found starting in section 450.00 of the Code of Student Conduct.